guni1192/ubuntu_latex_jp/README.md

 ### Command-line interface

-For example,When you want make pdf from your tex file, you can build a Latex file by the following sequence of cmmands `platex` -> `dvipdfmx`.
+For example, when you want make pdf from your tex file, you can build a Latex file by the following sequence of cmmands `platex` -> `dvipdfmx`.

 1. Before compiling, you have to allow local directories on your computer to be shared with containers.
 Check your setting of a file sharing on your computer(`Preferences` > `Resources` >`File sharing`).
-2. Compile a Latex file.
+2. Compile a Latex file(.tex).

 ```sh
 docker run --rm -v "${PWD}/:/working" ubuntu_latex-jp platex -synctex=1 -interaction=nonstopmode -file-line-error -kanji=utf8 -guess-input-enc {foo_bar_baz}.tex